hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/235__Praveen_R._Bhat.md

 He is extremely
 >>
-> ​
+>
 >> suitable f
->> ​
+>>
 >> or upAsanAs.
 The DSP is practically the same or approximates to
 >> निर्गुणब्रह्म उपासन (nirguNabrahma upAsana).
 >>
-> DSV is not ​necessarily nirguNabrahmopAsana, since the former is with knowledge of oneness and the latter is since one doesn't understand oneness as talked about in Panchadashi 9th chapter!
+> DSV is not necessarily nirguNabrahmopAsana, since the former is with knowledge of oneness and the latter is since one doesn't understand oneness as talked about in Panchadashi 9th chapter!
 The main difference is that one resolves any doubt that show up due to vAsanAs by the only logic that DSV